chunga-codder/note-taker/readme.md

 I struggled with finding a working method for the delete function.
 Eventually after some debugging I found the best method to remove a note using my unique IDs was to use a filter that would return an array with every entry except the entry I was looking for.
 By rewriting the unique IDs of each entry after the removal, I was able to ensure that every note's ID was equal to their position in the array, thus the delete function would remove only the selected note every time.

 Another challenge I had was applying the * path in my get requests.
 When I tried to apply the * path for the index page, I found that it would override the other unique paths I had defined.
 Eventually I found out that the order of get requests reflects the order of precedence, so defining the * path first would prevent the other paths from working properly!
 In the end, moving this path to the end of my get requests solved the issue.

+## DEVELOPMENT

+Below are the steps I took to create the application as it is so far.
+The most difficult aspect of this application for me was using a constructor to cover all aspects of the notes (writing, reading, saving, deleting).

+Created and linked the initial files (JS files, HTML files, JSON files).

+Downloaded all dependecies using npm.

+Created all routes and verified them with small tests using Postman.

+Created a constructor which contained functions for each element of the notes (writing, reading, saving, deleting).

+Verify the functionality of the application, then deploy to Heroku.

+Testing